shizmob/arcade-docs/igs/boards.md

 * Overtake
 * Overtake DX

+**PSU:** External.
+Usually uses a Seasonic S12-II PSU

 ## S/V-series
 The S3000 has a wide casing with the power supply on the left side of the casing.
 The V3000 is the same as S3000, except with an external power supply similar to the E3000 and E3100 and is less wider.
-The V3000 has the same splash as the S3000, so to know if it's a S3000/V3000 requires access to the cabinet or looking at the manual.
+The V3000 has the same BIOS splash as the S3000, so to know if it's a S3000/V3000 requires access to the cabinet or looking at the manual.

+**Motherboard:** GIGABYTE H110M-S2PV

+**Sound:** Realtek ALC887 (HD Audio)

+**BIOS:** customized GIGABYTE AMI BIOS, with a custom S3000 splash screen regardless of the S3000/V3000 board used.

+There are revisions of this BIOS:
+* F4d
+* F21j ZG

 ### S3000
-**Motherboard:** GIGABYTE H110M-S2PV

 **CPU:**
 * Pentium G4400 [Transform: Hero of Robots]